pcarbo/neuron/README.md

 # neuron

-Code and data implementing statistical analyses for *Neuron* manuscript, "Should single strains suffice?"
+Code and data implementing statistical analyses for *Neuron* manuscript, "Should single strains suffice: an inconvenient truth."

 ### Overview